apache/seatunnel/docs/en/connector-v2/sink/Jdbc.md

 Use `COPY ${table} FROM STDIN` statement to import data.
 Only drivers with `getCopyAPI()` method connections are supported.  e.g.: Postgresql driver `org.postgresql.Driver`.

 NOTICE: `MAP`, `ARRAY`, `ROW` types are not supported.

+### skip_index_when_auto_create_table [boolean]

+Skip the index(contains primary key and any other indexes) creation when auto-create table.
+You can use this option to improve the performance of jdbc writes when migrating large tables.

+Notice: Note that this will sacrifice read performance, so you'll need to manually create indexes after the table migration to improve read performance

 ## tips